Spokane's Streets

 Citizens Streets Advisory Commission

 A seven-member Citizens Streets Advisory Commission (CSAC) oversees street spending, as recommended by the Mayor.
-CSAC meets every third Tuesday of the month from 1 to 3 p.m. at the Street Department, 901 N. Nelson St. If you would like to get item on the CSAC Agenda, here is the procedure.
+CSAC meets every first Tuesday of the month from 1 to 3 p.m. at the Street Department, 901 N. Nelson St. If you would like to get item on the CSAC Agenda, here is the procedures.
 The public is invited to attend any of the CSAC meetings.